Safety-Critical Control via Recurrent Tracking Functions: Layered Safety-Critical Control via Recurrence

 \subsection{Safety Assessment}

-In this subsection, we combine an RTF for \eqref{eq:closed_loop_FoM} with a CBF for~\eqref{eq:RoM} to characterize the set of initial conditions that can guarantee the safety of the closed loop system~\eqref{eq:closed_loop_FoM} when the trackin control $K$ satisfies the RTF condition.
+In this subsection, we combine a valid RTF for the closed-loop FoM~\eqref{eq:closed_loop_FoM} with a CBF for the RoM~\eqref{eq:RoM} to characterize the set of initial conditions from which safety of the closed-loop system can be guaranteed.